RuofengX/pycraft-game/pyworld/README.md

 When a tick happens, firstly the Continuum would call tick() method of every entity of `continuum_instance.entity_dict`.
 Then the `entity_instance.tick()` method would call every method named after '_tick' of itself.

-## Tips for Devlopers
+## Tips for Developers

-Please seeing the pyworld/README.md for more infomation.
+Please seeing the pyworld/README.md for more information.